 Like the bench press, the squat has several variations that work different parts of the legs and butt.
 The foot location and rotation determine the type of squat you perform.
 The depth of the squat determines the workload of each muscle group.
 By changing the resistance from the barbell, dumbbell, machine, body weight, and resistance band, you change the type of squat you perform.
 There are more than 45 variations of the squat you can do.

-Like the bench press, the most critical factor in correctly executing the squat is the pathway the weight must travel on during the exercise.
+Like the bench press, the most critical factor in correctly executing the squat is the path the weight must travel during the exercise.

 How feet placement and rotation work the legs and butt:

 - By spreading your feet wider, you place more pressure and work on the back of your legs and butt.

 - By narrowing your feet, you put more weight and work on the front of your legs.

 - If you rotate your feet outward, you place more pressure and work on the inside of your legs and inner butt cheeks.

 - When you do not rotate your feet, you place more pressure and work on the front and outside of your legs and outer butt.